Defending Sexual and Reproductive Health

-The concept of abortion is as old as pregnancy itself; women have desired to control their fertility for as long as they have been able to get pregnant.
 The National Women’s Health Network defends women’s sexual and reproductive health and autonomy against anti-choice threats that seek to undermine access to contraception and abortion care.
 As an organization, we place great value on women having the autonomy, information, and resources necessary to make the decision that is best for them and their family—in fact, we were founded on it.
 We trust women and support them to make decisions that make sense for them in the lives they are living and to reject narratives that don’t place their autonomy in the highest regard.

 In the United States, people seeking medication abortion (a combination of mifepristone and misoprostol or misoprostol-alone) and surgical abortion face politically motivated barriers to access from anti-choice politicians.
 These barriers prevent people from accessing safe and effective abortion care.
 In many other countries, however, people are able to walk into a local pharmacy and purchase abortion kits (containing both mifepristone and misoprostol) or Cytotec (misoprostol) over the counter to end their pregnancy.
 Online services, such as Women on Web, have also been shipping pills to those who need them for more than 10 years.
 (Cytotec is an inexpensive medication that, in addition to being an abortifacient, is commonly prescribed to treat stomach ulcers and postpartum hemorrhage.)
 In these countries, women are able to make this decision for themselves without involving a health care provider.